-Financial Management: Accurate CMDB’s allow for valuable improvements, such as optimisations and cost savings.
-IT Financial Management Systems, such as ClearCost, can pull CI information.
+Financial Management: Accurate CMDB’s allow for valuable improvements, such as optimisation and cost savings.
+IT Financial Management Systems, such as ClearCost, can pull CI information to add real value.

 Put this alongside your general ledger and suddenly you can see actual spend vs budget, how much an application costs to run and how much you are spending on those 100 servers you never knew existed.
 An accurate CMDB, with the right IT Financial Management tool, is the perfect combination for a chargeback model.